WeebNetsu/meteorjs-microblogging-website/README.md

 - [x] Method Calls
 - [x] Trackers (maybe for viewing posts?
 New ones could be loaded in automatically?
 Or loading posts view counts or likes in real time?)
 - [x] Check https://v2-docs.meteor.com/api/check
+- [x] Use image from public folder to show how to use it
+- [x] Edit user profile
 - [ ] S3 (edit profile > upload profile picture)
 - [ ] Deploying Galaxy
 - [ ] Deploying to AWS with MUP